malek-gallas/Cables_Company_Database/README.md

 # Cables_Company_Database

-This repository contains an Oracle database script<br/>that creates a new PDB and sets up tables, users, and privileges for managing human resources of a cables company.
+- This repository contains an Oracle database script<br/>that creates a new PDB and sets up tables, users, and privileges<br/>for managing human resources of a cables company.

 ## Prerequisites